For researchers

 Citing HealthArchive.ca

-Until formal citation guidance is published, a pragmatic format for referencing an archived page from HealthArchive.ca is:
+Citation guidance is available on the cite page.
+A pragmatic format for referencing an archived page from HealthArchive.ca is:

 For example, for a COVID-19 epidemiology update snapshot: